rpattn/engql/docs/entity-joins.md

 # Entity Join Support

 This project now supports defining, persisting, and executing reusable join definitions between entity types in the GraphQL API.
-Join definitions capture how two entity types relate through a reference field, along with optional filter and sorting rules, so complex lookups can be rebuilt consistently without duplicating business logic.
+Join definitions capture how two entity types relate—either by explicit reference fields or by producing a cartesian product—along with optional filter and sorting rules, so complex lookups can be rebuilt consistently without duplicating business logic.

 ## Data Model

-- **`entity_joins` table** stores each definition, including the organization scope, related entity types, the reference field, JSONB filter stacks for each side, and structured sort criteria.
+- **`entity_joins` table** stores each definition, including the organization scope, related entity types, the join type, optional reference field metadata, JSONB filter stacks for each side, and structured sort criteria.
 - SQLC-generated accessors expose CRUD operations for these definitions, and the repository layer provides a high-level `ExecuteJoin` helper that materializes the paired entities with optional overrides for filters, sorts, and pagination.

 ## GraphQL Surface

-The schema introduces several new types (`EntityJoinDefinition`, `EntityJoinConnection`, `JoinSortCriterion`, and `PropertyFilterConfig`) plus the following operations:
+The schema introduces several new types (`EntityJoinDefinition`, `EntityJoinConnection`, `JoinSortCriterion`, `JoinType`, and `PropertyFilterConfig`) plus the following operations:

 - `createEntityJoinDefinition`, `updateEntityJoinDefinition`, and `deleteEntityJoinDefinition` mutations for lifecycle management.
 - `entityJoinDefinition` and `entityJoinDefinitions` queries to inspect definitions.
 - `executeEntityJoin` query to stream paired entity results (`left` and `right`) based on the stored definition, with optional runtime filters and pagination.

+- Join types:
+  - `REFERENCE` joins behave like foreign-key lookups (requires `joinField`).
+  - `CROSS` joins produce the cartesian product between both entity sets without a linking field.
-All operations accept/return strongly typed filter and sort structures, mirroring the backend repository contract.
+- All operations accept/return strongly typed filter and sort structures, mirroring the backend repository contract.

 ## Manual Testing